tonyjmartinez/nba-film-room/README.md

 ## Simple Frontend

-You can call the API from a static web page.
-The snippet below shows a minimal example.
+This repository includes a small HTML file under `public/index.html` that can call the API directly from your browser.
+Its contents are shown below.

 ```html
 <!DOCTYPE html>